Be Sweet: Live performances

-Japanese Breakfast performed "Be Sweet" on The Tonight Show Starring Jimmy Fallon in March, shortly after the single's release.
-The performance was filmed at the Brooklyn-based venue, National Sawdust.
+Japanese Breakfast performed "Be Sweet" on The Tonight Show Starring Jimmy Fallon in March 2021, shortly after the single's release.
+The performance was filmed at the National Sawdust in Brooklyn, New York City.
 The band also performed "Jimmy Fallon Big!" from Soft Sounds, with Fallon himself explaining the song's background prior to the bonus performance.
 The performance of "Be Sweet" on The Tonight Show received a Libera Awards nomination for Best Live/Livestream Act.

-Coinciding with the album's release in June, the band performed "Be Sweet", as well as "Kokomo, IN" and "Tactics" on CBS This Morning's "Saturday Sessions" segment.
+Coinciding with the album's release in June 2021, the band performed "Be Sweet", as well as "Kokomo, IN" and "Tactics" on CBS This Morning's "Saturday Sessions" segment.
 The band continued to perform the song on television in 2022; in January, they performed it on The Ellen DeGeneres Show.
 April saw the band perform the song on The Kelly Clarkson Show.
 Later that May, as musical guests for the season 47 finale of Saturday Night Live, the band performed "Be Sweet" and "Paprika".
-Stephen Thompson of NPR ranked Japanese Breakfast 11th of the 21 musical guest performances during the season.
+Stephen Thompson from NPR ranked Japanese Breakfast number 11 out of the 21 musical guest performances during the season.

 The band also performed the song during their Jubilee Tour, which began on August 7, 2021, and continued through 2022.
 They performed at the Pitchfork Music Festival in July 2022, with a "Be Sweet Lager" beer made available at the festival.
 The persimmon-flavored beer was made in collaboration with Goose Island; persimmons served as the main visual motif for Jubilee and featured prominently on the album's cover art.
 The beer's proceeds benefited Heart of Dinner, an organization that aims to combat food insecurity within New York's elderly Asian American community.

-For their August 6 performance Pentaport Rock Festival in Incheon, South Korea, the band performed a Korean-language cover version of the song with vocals from So!YoON! of Se So Neon.
+For their August 6, 2022 performance Pentaport Rock Festival in Incheon, South Korea, the band performed a Korean-language cover version of the song with vocals from So!YoON! of Se So Neon.
 Their October performance at the Hackney Church venue in London was given a lukewarm review by Shaad D'Souza of The Guardian, although D'Souza specified "Be Sweet" as one of the songs to "fare better" during the performance.

 Cover and alternate versions

-In June 2021, the band released a Simlish cover during the rollout of Cottage Living, an expansion pack for The Sims 4.
-In October, Japanese Breakfast released Live at Electric Lady, an 8-track live EP.
+In June 2021, the band released a Simlish version during the rollout of Cottage Living, an expansion pack for The Sims 4.
+In October, Japanese Breakfast released Live at Electric Lady, an eight-track live EP.
 Recorded at Electric Lady Studios, the EP featured a live version of "Be Sweet".
 The following March, the band released a "Spotify Singles" version of the song.
 This version included a "disco beat and call-and-response vocals."

-In preparation for the band's live performance in South Korea, a Korean-language cover version was released on July 20, 2022.
+In preparation for the band's live performance in South Korea, a Korean-language version was released on July 20, 2022.
 Zauner received help from Yaeji on the translation over a year prior.
 So!YoON! of Se So Neon provided the vocals for the cover, with Zauner calling her one of her favorite indie artists in Seoul.